-Pastoral welfare
+Pastoral Welfare

 Heads of Years (HOY) head up the pastoral system and are the primary point of contact for parents and carers.
 HOYs provide pastoral support to students from a mentoring perspective and promote peer mentoring throughout the Academy.
 Centrally located in the Student Hub there is always a HOY or Pastoral Manager on hand to talk to, advise and mentor students on a range of different issues.